Irrational-Encoding-Wizardry/guide.encode.moe/encoding/video-artifacts.md

 [^2]: Urban, J. (2017, February 16).
 Understanding Video Compression Artifacts.
 Retrieved from http://blog.biamp.com/understanding-video-compression-artifacts/

 [^3]: Blocking may also occur for other reasons other than compression data loss.
 [Image re-construction with padding][waifu2x238] can cause very similar looking effects, although this is irrelevant for fansubbing source videos.

+[^4]: The limited range is used in rec.601 and rec.709 and allows values in \[16,235\] for the Y and \[16,240\] for the U and V planes.
+This means that Y=16 is considered full black and Y=235 full white, while any values outside of that range are clamped.
+U and V behave analogously.

 [waifu2x238]: https://github.com/nagadomi/waifu2x/issues/238